apache/airflow/README.md

    libraries, and we should update them together
 * `celery`: Celery is crucial component of Airflow as it used for CeleryExecutor (and similar).
 Celery [follows SemVer](https://docs.celeryq.dev/en/stable/contributing.html?highlight=semver#versions), so we should upper-bound it to the next MAJOR version.
-Also, when we bump the upper version of the library, we should make sure Celery Provider minimum Airflow version is updated.
+Also, when we bump the the upper version of the library, ensure that the minimum supported Airflow version for the Celery Provider is updated.
 * `kubernetes`: Kubernetes is a crucial component of Airflow as it is used for the KubernetesExecutor (and similar).
 Kubernetes Python library [follows SemVer](https://github.com/kubernetes-client/python#compatibility), so we should upper-bound it to the next MAJOR version.
-Also, when we bump the upper version of the library, we should make sure Kubernetes Provider minimum Airflow version is updated.
+Also, when we bump the the upper version of the library, ensure that the minimum supported Airflow version for the Celery Provider is updated.

 ### Approach for dependencies in Airflow Providers and extras